matter-labs/zksync-era/validium_mode_example/README.md

 L1 max fee per gas: 1000000010
 ```

-> [!NOTE] You can observe how the diferent fields evolve depending on the operation.
+> [!NOTE] You can observe how the different fields evolve depending on the operation.
 The `transaction hash` is a
 > changing field.